aneeshkp246/discord_bot_py/README.md

 Step 9: Select your Discord server in order to add your bot.

 Next, you will need to install the Discord.py library for Python, which allows you to interact with the Discord API.
-This can be done by running the following command: ```pip install discord.py```
+This can be done by running the following command in the terminal: ```pip install discord.py```

 To start the bot you simply need to launch, either your terminal (Linux, Mac & Windows), or your Command Prompt ( Windows) .`